Ashokkondra/Kondra-Ashok-Chakravarthi-Portfolio-Certifications/README.md

 * Industrial Training Certificate
 * Letter of recommendation

-Certificates are available in the `Certificates/` folder.
+Certificates are available in " https://github.com/Ashokkondra/certificates- ".

 ---